Thomas Dacre, 2nd Baron Dacre: Marriage

 Circa 1488, Dacre eloped with Elizabeth Greystoke, 6th Baroness Greystoke suo jure (10 July 1471 – 14 August 1516), daughter of Sir Robert de Greystoke and Lady Elizabeth Grey, daughter of Edmund Grey, 1st Earl of Kent and Lady Katherine Percy.
 Dacre took her at night from Brougham Castle in Westmorland where, as a ward of the King, she was in the custody of Henry Clifford, 10th Baron de Clifford.

-Elizabeth was the eldest granddaughter and heiress of Ralph de Greystoke, 5th Baron Greystoke.
+Elizabeth was the eldest granddaughter and heiress to the baronies of Greystoke and Fitzwilliam via her grandfather Ralph de Greystoke, 5th Baron Greystoke.
 She had only recently succeeded her grandfather in the barony, when by their marriage, Dacre became the jure uxoris Baron Greystoke.
 The extensive lands held by the Greystokes passed to the Dacre family through this marriage.
 These included Greystoke Castle and the barony of Greystoke, Morpeth Castle and the barony of Morpeth, along with the lost manor of Henderskelf, which is now the site of Castle Howard.